TOlchawa/yapp/README.md

 ## Deployment with GitHub Actions

-The project uses two workflows to deploy the backend and frontend:
+The project uses GitHub Actions to deploy the backend and frontend.

+Workflows:

 - `.github/workflows/deploy-prod.yml` runs after the *Integration Tests* workflow.
-- `.github/workflows/deploy-on-merge.yml` runs when a pull request is merged into `main`.
+- `.github/workflows/restart-services.yml` runs whenever code is pushed to `main`.

 Both workflows expect an environment called `PROD`.
 To configure it: